beave/sagan/doc/source/high-performance.rst

 Rule sets
 ~~~~~~~~~

-At high rates,  consideration should be taken in the rules that you are loading.
+At high rates,  consideration should be given to the rules that you are loading.
 Unneeded and
 unused rules waste CPU.

 If you are writing rules,  make sure you use simple rule keywords first (``content``, ``meta_content``,
 ``program``, etc) before moving to more complex rule options like ``pcre``.
 The more simple rule
-keywords can be used to "short circuit" a rule before it has to more complex operations.
+keywords can be used to "short circuit" a rule before it has to do more complex operations.

-Software like ``Snort`` attempt to arrange the rule set in memory to be more efficient.
+Software like ``Snort`` attempts to arrange the rule set in memory to be more efficient.
 For example,
 when ``Snort`` detects multiple ``content`` modifiers,  it shifts the shortest lenght ``content`` to
 the front (first searched).
 Regardless of the ``content`` rule keywords placement within a rule.

-Because logs are inherently different that packets,  ``Sagan`` does not do this!
+Because logs are inherently different than packets,  ``Sagan`` does not do this!
 If you have multiple
 ``content`` keywords,  ``Sagan`` will use them in the order they are placed in the rule.
 You will
 want to use the least matched keywords as the first ``content``.
 For example: